augusto-herrmann/augusto-herrmann.github.io/_posts/2019-06-13-tokens-and-tribulations.md

 image-credits: "Brina Blum / Unsplash"
 ---

-After fifteen years looking from afar the evolution of the Brazilian Public Key Infrastructure – ICP Brasil, I have, at last, acquired my own certificate.
+After fifteen years looking from afar at the evolution of the Brazilian Public Key Infrastructure – ICP Brasil, I have, at last, acquired my own certificate.
 And, with it, a hardware token to store the private key.
 I have decided, then, to try and install and use it in an Ubuntu 18.04.2 LTS operating system while documenting the steps in order to help other people that may want to use it in the same system and might face difficulties.